 \subsection{Models accurately decode mental states}

-Recent work in DL research has shown that the performance of DL models in a dataset can be strongly dependent on many non-deterministic aspects of the training, such as, random weight initializations and random shuffling of the data during training \citep{thomas_challenges_2021,lucic_are_2018,henderson_deep_2018}.
-We thus next trained the best-performing model configuration of each dataset (see section \ref{results_hyperopt}) for ten training runs with the training data, with different random seeds per run and random splits of the data into training/validation datasets.
-Specifically, for each run, we divided the training dataset into new training and validation datasets by randomly selecting 5\% of the trial-level BOLD maps as validation data and using the remaining maps as training data.
-As before, we trained the models for 40 epochs in each training run (see Fig.\ \ref{fig:results:decoding-performance} A,B,E,F,I,L) and evaluated the decoding performance of the final model in the fixed, left-out test dataset (containing the data of every 5th subject of the full dataset; see Fig.\ \ref{fig:results:decoding-performance} C,G,K and section \ref{results_hyperopt}).
-The three model configurations performed well in decoding the mental states of each dataset, with average decoding accuracies (reported as mean [min, max]) in the test dataset of 89.0\% [86.5\%, 91.7\%] (heat-rejection), 95.6\% [95\%, 96.7\%] (MOTOR), and 84.5\% [81.9\%, 86.8\%] (WM).
-We also computed average test dataset confusion rates (by averaging confusion rates in the test data over the ten training runs per dataset; see Fig.\ \ref{fig:results:decoding-performance} D,H,L) and found that the models generally exhibited very little confusion, with the exception of "tools" and "body" classes of the WM dataset (see Fig.\ \ref{fig:results:decoding-performance} L).
+Several recent findings in DL research have demonstrated that DL model performances are strongly dependent on many non-deterministic aspects of their training, such as, random weight initializations and random shufflings of the data during training~\citep{thomas_challenges_2021,lucic_are_2018,henderson_deep_2018}.
+To this end, we performed ten training runs with the best-performing model and optimization configuration of each dataset (see section \ref{results_hyperopt}), with different random seeds and training/validation data splits per run.
+For each run, we divided the dataset's training data (see section \ref{methods_data_split}) into new training and validation datasets by randomly selecting $5\%$ of the trial-level BOLD maps as validation data and using the remaining maps for training.
+We then trained models for $40$ epochs on the training data (Fig.\ \ref{fig:results:decoding-performance} A-B,E-F,I-J) before evaluating the model's decoding performance in the left-out test dataset (containing the data of every 5th subject of the full dataset; see Fig.\ \ref{fig:results:decoding-performance} C-D,G-H,K-L).